jack-dinsmore/starfarer/src/updates.md

 Accessory loading.
 Also rehashed ship model loading so that it's done through a loader which can be more easily generalized to mid-game loading and loading of local files.
 Also redid the ship model and accessories.

+# July 17

+Terrain generation & used faster hash functions

 ## To do:
+- Atmosphere and terrain collision
+- Models can be replaced instead of just destroyed and remade
 - Docking with the other ship
 - Make sure that double-loaded ships share textures
 - Make the number of descriptor sets for models dynamically set (also, should they be allocated per model or per shader?)